eahs/CoffeeCart-Backend/README.md

 api/ProductModel/id: A POST method for changing a Product that is accessed by its ID.

 api/OrderModel/id: A POST method for changing an Order that is accessed by its ID.

+Note that GET api methods should not be requested with any body content